Get results. Guaranteed.

 Michelle: Louisville GRE course instructor

-...minors in Gender and Women's Studies and European Union Studies.
+...in Gender and Women's Studies and European Union Studies.
 I have been teaching courses at the high school and college level for almost ten years in several areas of the humanities.
 While I tutor a broad range of subjects, I am most passionate about aiding students with their writing (including college essays); helping with research, organization and study skills, literature and history courses.
-My background in theatre means I can draw from creative and...
+My background in theatre means I can draw from creative and exciting...

 Jonathan: Louisville GRE course instructor